 Bubbly consolidation describes internal or central lucencies which represent normal aerated lung lobule within infrarcted, consolidated, lung parenchyma.
 It is one of the unique imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.

 Air lucencies within a pulmonary infarct is hypothesized to represent coexistence of aerated noninfarcted lung with infarcted lung in the same lobule.
 The unique dual blood supply to the lung permit survival of some of the pulmonary lobules within the region of the infarct.

-The term was coined by John Ayres, FRCR (Eng, Oxford).
+The term was coined by John Ayres, FRCR from Oxford, England.

 - 1. He H, Stein MW, Zalta B et-al. Pulmonary infarction: spectrum of findings on multidetector helical CT.
 J Thorac Imaging.
 2006;21 (1): 1-7. doi:10.1097/01.rti.0000187433.06762.fb - Pubmed citation